altmetric/cakefindr/04-configuration-management.md

 ## Next steps

 Now we've figured out how to run applications on our local cluster and have them talk to each other.
+Now let's [build a larger cluster!](./05-joining-a-cluster.md)